 Are hazard assessments mandatory?

-Workers and Hazard Assessments
+Workers and hazard assessments

 As an Alberta health and safety company, we understand the importance of thorough and professional hazard assessments.
-Wilco Health and Safety is a Calgary health and safety company that has performed hundreds of hazard assessments, and developed hazard assessment programs for dozens of companies and organizations.
-Contact us today to discuss your hazard assessment program and or how we can assist in developing and performing hazard assessments in your organization.
+Wilco Health and Safety is a Calgary health and safety company that has performed hundreds of hazard assessments, and has developed hazard assessment programs for dozens of companies and organizations.
+Contact us today to discuss your hazard assessment program and or how we can assist in developing and performing hazard assessments for your organization.